stangeqwq/CTF/picoCTF/Buffer Overflow 0.md

 Smash the stack Let's start off simple, can you overflow the correct buffer?
 The program is available here.
 You can view source here.
 And connect with it using: `nc saturn.picoctf.net 51110`

 ## The Solution
 It is similar albeit a little easier to [this](https://github.com/stangeqwq/CTF/blob/main/UiTHack23/Mp3%20player.md).
 By inputting cyclic characters, we get information on the offset of `eip`.
 Note that depending on your computer architecture, you might need to adjust to `i386` architecture to execute the binary.
+In addition, we can safely assume that all security measures such as `canaries`, `NX`, `PIE`, etc. are disabled.
 ```console
 ┌──(ericjoshua㉿kali)-[~/Downloads]
 └─$ nc saturn.picoctf.net 55885